 The front and rear gardens are different in their form and structure, but are linked by the materials used and a cohesion between the planting schemes.
 Taller and diffuse planting will disguise ugly fosse septique inspection covers.

-This project is in the planning phase, with construction and planting expected to be complete by Autumn 2021.
-We will be showing this garden’s progress through our Instagram account.
+This project is in the planning phase, with construction and planting expected to be completed by the end of 2021.
+I will be showing this garden’s progress through my Instagram account.